-Melanoma lines were originally obtained from Meenhard Herlyn, (Wistar Institute, PA), and 830c human melanocytes from Zalfa Abdel-Malek (U. Cincinnati, OH).
+Melanoma lines were originally obtained from Meenhard Herlyn (Wistar Institute, PA, USA), and 830c human melanocytes from Zalfa Abdel-Malek (University of Cincinnati, OH, USA).
 Other cell strains were derived by us or obtained as listed in Fig. S1.
 All lines were validated and checked for contamination, recent to the time of experimentation.
-All three melanoma lines were deleted or mutant for CDKN2A, and wild-type for CDK4.
+All three melanoma lines were deleted or mutant for CDKN2A and wild type for CDK4.
 The status of p16 pathway components in the cell lines used in this study is shown for reference in Table S1.

-All cells were grown at 37°C in humidified incubators gassed with 10% CO2 in air, and media were changed every 3-4 days.
-All lines were PPLO-tested by bisbenzimide staining.
-Reagents were from Sigma-Aldrich Co.
-(Poole, UK) except where specified.
-Melanoma cells were maintained in RPMI 1640 medium (Invitrogen Ltd, Paisley, UK) with penicillin (10^5 U L-1), streptomycin sulphate (100 mg L^{-1}), glutamine (2 mM), 10% foetal calf serum (FCS) (Invitrogen) and extra phenol red (7.5 μg ml-1).
+All cells were grown at 37°C in humidified incubators gassed with 10% CO_2 in air, and media were changed every 3-4 days.
+All lines were pleuropneumonia-like organism (PPLO)-tested by bisbenzimide staining.
+Reagents were from Sigma-Aldrich (Poole, UK) except where specified.
+Melanoma cells were maintained in RPMI 1640 medium (Invitrogen, Paisley, UK) with penicillin (10^5 U 1^{-1}), streptomycin sulphate ($100 \text{ mg } 1^{-1}$), glutamine (2 mM), 10% foetal calf serum (FCS) (Invitrogen) and extra Phenol Red ($7.5 \mu \text{g ml}^{-1}$).
 Normal melanocytes and Hermes 3c immortal melanocytes were grown in the same medium but with cholera toxin (200 pM), tetradecanoyl phorbol acetate (TPA) (200 nM), human stem cell factor (10 ng ml^{-1}) and endothelin 1 (10 nM).
-Human fibroblasts, HeLa cells and other cancer lines were grown in Dulbecco's modification of Eagle's Medium (DMEM) (Invitrogen) and 10% FCS.
+Human fibroblasts, HeLa cells and other cancer lines were grown in Dulbecco's modified Eagle's Medium (DMEM) (Invitrogen) and 10% FCS.

 Subculture was with EDTA and trypsin, at appropriate concentrations for different cell types.